 The Christmas season ends on the sixth of January, known as Epiphany or Day of the Three Kings.
-While it’s seen as more of a religious holiday, there are still street celebrations in parts of Havana that resemble Carnival celebrations throughout Latin America.
+While it’s seen as more of a religious holiday, street celebrations in parts of Havana still resemble Carnival celebrations throughout Latin America.
 Dancing, music, and good food make a lovely end to Christmas in Cuba.

 Traditional Christmas foods in Cuba

-To a Cuban, any celebration is an excuse to roast a whole pig, serving it together with tasty trimmings.
+To a Cuban, any celebration is an excuse to roast a whole pig and serve it with tasty trimmings.
 Christmas in Cuba is no different.

 Less about presents and more about family togetherness, love, and companionship, Noche Buena -or Christmas Eve- sees a table loaded with traditional favorites.
 They include black beans and rice, roasted pork, and fried plantains.
 For dessert, a rich rice pudding or the deep-fried doughnuts known as buñuelos make a delightfully sweet end to the meal.

 Watch out for those low-quality street foods and unsafe tap water, though.
 You won’t want to get sick just before the new year!